DC Water At A Glance

 Water Distribution System

-DC Water delivers water through 1,350 miles of interconnected pipes, four pumping stations, five reservoirs, three water tanks, 43,860 valves, and 9,510 fire hydrants.
+DC Water delivers water through 1,300 miles of interconnected pipes, four pumping stations, four reservoirs, three water tanks, 43,860 valves, and 9,510 fire hydrants.

-DC Water operates 1,900 miles of sanitary and combined sewers, 160 flow meters, nine wastewater pumping stations, 16 stormwater pumping stations, 12 inflatable dams and a swirl facility.
+DC Water operates 1,900 miles of sanitary and combined sewers, nine wastewater pumping stations, 16 stormwater pumping stations, 12 inflatable dams and a combined sewer swirl facility.

 Blue Plains Advanced Wastewater Treatment Plant is located at the southernmost tip of the District, covering more than 150 acres along the Potomac River.
 Blue Plains is the largest advanced wastewater treatment facility in the world.